 It seems simple enough, right?
-Well, you might be surprised by how many travelers send requests to owners and get delayed responses or no response at all.
+Well,you might be surprised by how many travelers send requests to owners and get delayed responses or no response at all.
 If our industry wants to compete equally with hotels, every owner must respond to their booking inquiries as soon as possible.
-Click here for helpful hints and advice on how to best respond to inquiries.

 It happens all the time— your rental season has come to a close and you forgot to update your listing rates for the new year.
 While it’s a simple oversight (you’re not trying to bait and switch!), travelers will see these rates and inquire.
 At best they will be annoyed and pay the extra money anyway, but at worst you could lose the booking.
 In this case, it’s best to honor the rates on your site at the time of inquiry.
 Guests will appreciate the gesture.

-How many times will the Owner Community drive this point home?
-Sorry, but until each and every owner has an accurate and up-to-date calendar online we’ll continue to stand on our soap box about this one.
-Inaccurate calendars continue to hold vacation rentals back as preferred lodging for many travelers.
 While the benefits of staying in vacation rentals outweigh hotels in various ways, many travelers get frustrated after finding that their preferred dates aren’t available when the calendar indicates otherwise.
 This is when they might simply book a hotel room.
+Make sure your listing's availability calendar is up to date so travelers know when it's available.
+Your calendar updates automatically any time you get a booking.

-We travel a lot for seminars and try to stay in vacation rentals whenever possible.
-You wouldn’t believe how many times we’re ready to check out, and we say to each other, “Now what?”
+When guests are ready to check out, you don't want them left guess on what to do next.
 By sending your guests paperwork that explains the booking process from beginning to end, you make expectations crystal clear.
 If you want the dishwasher turned on before we leave, we can do that… but we need to know!

 Vacation rentals come in all shapes and sizes, so you should always consider what the essentials are for the area in which you own.
 For example, if you own property in an adult-only community, bunk beds and porta-cribs may not be necessary.
-However, if you own in Disney without these things, you might be sabotaging your own rental fate.
-Start by reading our list of 13 essentials to get an idea of the basics every vacation home should have, no matter the location.
+However, if you own in family destinations, like Orlando, without these things, you might be sabotaging your own rental fate.

 So much of the vacation rental experience is subjective.
 One man’s sprawling mountain estate can be another’s cozy log cabin, so stick to the facts.
 Do you have a hot tub or pool at your home?
 Do you have an ocean view?
 Are you a quick five-minute walk to hiking and camping?
 Put your strongest attributes in your headline and display them prominently in the listing.
 But always be honest!
 Don’t purport to have a beach view when it’s really a beach view obstructed by the building across the street.
 By being truthful about what your property has to offer, you will attract visitors that are best suited for you and your home.